Best Driver For A Slice In 2023 – With Expert Reviews

 Orlimar Slice Killer Golf Driver

-The Slice Killer driver from Orlimar makes no apologies about who it is for or what it does for your game.
-Unlike some of the more discreet marketing from bigger-name companies, Orlimar fully embraces the niche they are after and actually makes a few adjustments that we don’t see in some other drivers in order to fully send that slice to its grave.
+When it comes to the best anti slice drivers available today, the Slice Killer driver from Orlimar makes no apologies about who it is for or what it does for your game.
+Unlike some of the more discreet marketing from bigger-name companies in the golf industry, Orlimar fully embraces the anti slice drivers niche and actually makes a few adjustments that we don’t see in some other drivers in order to fully send that slice to its grave.

-The big difference with this Orlimar Slice Killer compared to the other drivers reviewed so far is that they are adjusting the offset a lot more, in addition to the common theme we’ve seen with adding weight to the heel side of the club.
+The big difference with this Orlimar Slice Killer compared to the other drivers reviewed so far, besides the unique head shape is that they are adjusting the offset a lot more, in addition to the common theme we’ve seen with adding weight to the heel side of the club.
 This combination allows them to advertise up to 29.7 yards of left-bias to the club!

 RELATED: Golf Slice vs Hook: Causes And How To Fix Them